 7. Trap Fruit Flies

 Those pesky fruit flies can be a huge problem in the kitchen, but there's an easy solution to get rid of them.
-All you need is a few drops of a fruity-scented liquid detergent (apple blossom, orange, citrus, etc) mixed with some vinegar in a bowl or cup that's set out in the counter.
+All you need is a few drops of a fruity-scented liquid detergent (apple blossom, orange, citrus, etc) mixed with some white vinegar in a bowl or cup that's set out in the counter.

 The vinegar will attract the flies and the liquid dish soap will keep them in the container.